geyh96/TESR/README.md

 # Structure
 ## Simulations
 ├── Fig1/          # Code for Figure 1 in the paper
+│ ├── Case_Cor.py # Code to reproduce the experiment
+│ └── ARrun.sh/ARrun1.sh # Master script to run all experiments
 ├── Fig2/          # Code for Figure 2 in the paper
 ├── Fig3/          # Code for Figure 3 in the paper
 ├── FigS1/         # Code for Supplementary Experiment S1